---

 lein deps

-cmd = "java -jar $(find ./target -name '*.jar' ! -name '*SNAPSHOT*') migrate && java -jar $(find ./target -name '*.jar' ! -name '*SNAPSHOT*')"
+java -jar $(find ./target -name '*.jar' ! -name '*SNAPSHOT*') migrate && java -jar $(find ./target -name '*.jar' ! -name '*SNAPSHOT*')

-The command searches for all .jar files in the target directory (where the standalone JAR file is located after the build), excludes any file with "SNAPSHOT" in its name, and passes the selected file to java -jar to run.
+The command searches for all `.jar` files in the `target` directory (where the standalone JAR file is located after the build), excludes any file with "SNAPSHOT" in its name, and passes the selected file to `java -jar` to run.
+It starts by running the JAR file with the `migrate` option to apply database migrations.
+Once migrations are complete, it reruns the JAR file to launch the application.

-Deploy the Luminus App to Railway
+## Deploy the Luminus app to Railway

 Railway offers multiple ways to deploy your Clojure app, depending on your setup and preference.